Tove Djupsjöbacka in a nutshell

 • Music journalist

 Tove Djupsjöbacka is a journalist specialised in music (especially music cultures around the world, flamenco and Finnish folk music) and dance, working mostly in Finnish and Swedish.
-She has been a freelancer for Hufvudstadsbladet, Finland’s biggest Swedish-speaking newspaper, since 1999 and has also worked as editor at Finnish Music Quarterly (2-3/2012), editor (2007-10) and editor-in-chief (1-3/2011) at folk music magazine Pelimanni, editor at the web site Folkmusic.fi (2007-10) as well as editor (2003-05) and editor-in-chief (2005-08) at flamenco magazine Letra.
-As a freelancer she has had articles published in among others following newspapers and magazines: Finnish Music Quarterly, Teostory, Rondo, Aksentti, Friiti/Trad, Astra Nova, and has also written articles for the Finnish music information centre Fimic.
+She has been a freelancer for Hufvudstadsbladet, Finland’s biggest Swedish-speaking newspaper, since 1999 and has also worked as their music editor at several occasions.
+She worked as editor at Finnish Music Quarterly (2-3/2012), editor (2007-10) and editor-in-chief (1-3/2011) at folk music magazine Pelimanni, editor at the web site Folkmusic.fi (2007-10) as well as editor (2003-05) and editor-in-chief (2005-08) at flamenco magazine Letra.
+As a freelancer she has had articles published in among others following newspapers and magazines: Finnish Music Quarterly, Rondo, Kansanmusiikki and has also written articles for the Finnish music information centre Fimic.
 Together with Lena von Bonsdorff she has written the 50 years history of Martin Wegelius -institutet ”Musik i ingenmansland”, published 2006.

 • Versatile tasks in the music field